History of Henry Stone Music

 Born June 3, 1921, in the Bronx, NY, Henry Stone began playing the trumpet in his teens, inspired by jazz great Louis Armstrong.
 Later at a military camp in New Jersey, he played in bands.
 After being discharged in 1946, he began selling records out of the back of his car in Los Angeles.

 Later he became a 78 rpm record salesman for the Bihari Brothers’ Modern Records, selling to jukebox owners throughout California.
 He was not solely employed by them as a salesman.
 He did sell for them but also had his own things going on the side… one of which was the ‘Indi Index’, the forerunner to the ‘Phono-Log’.
-In 1952, he established his own recording studio, Crystal Recording Company, and started a blues label, Rockin’, and a gospel music label, Glory, in Florida.
-A big hit on Glory was Rev. A. Johnson’s God Don’t Like It.
+In Miami, he established his own recording studio, Crystal Recording Company, and started a blues label, Rockin’, and a gospel music label, Glory, in Florida.
+A big favorite on Glory was Rev. A. Johnson’s God Don’t Like It.

 Otis Williams and the Charms